Elisenda-LV/Elisenda-LV/README.md

 # ✨ Hello, there!
-I'm Elisenda, a dedicated developer with a passion for creating elegant and user-friendly applications.
+I'm Elisenda, a passionate **front-end developer** with a **specialization in Angular**.
+Crafting engaging and **user-friendly** web experiences is not just my job – it's my obsession.
+With a knack for turning ideas into interactive, pixel-perfect realities, I thrive on the challenges of the ever-evolving tech landscape.
+Let's build something incredible together..

-As a front-end developer **specializing in Angular**, my expertise includes:
+#### My expertise includes:

 ![Angular](https://img.shields.io/badge/-Angular-red)
 ![TypeScript](https://img.shields.io/badge/-TypeScript-blue)